zp4rker/ansible-inspec/README.md

 # Ansible Role: Inspec

 ## Purpose
-This role allows you to execute [Inspec](https://www.inspec.io/) tests that are contained within your project when executing on Ansible Tower / AWX.
+This role allows you to execute [Inspec](https://www.inspec.io/) tests that are contained within your project when executing on Ansible.
 It works with both Linux and Windows targets (other targets not supported / tested).

-*Note:* this is intended to test live targets after having ran your playbook(s).
-It is not related to [Kitchen](https://docs.chef.io/kitchen.html) or [Molecule](https://molecule.readthedocs.io/en/latest/).

 ## Usage
 ### Create Inspec profile structure
-Create a folder **within** your role(s) named `inspec-profile` (the name must be exact!).
+Create a folder named `inspec-profile` (or a name of your liking).
 Then, follow the [Inspec profile structure](https://www.inspec.io/docs/reference/profiles/) to create the contents of the profile.

 You will most likely have the following basic structure -
 ```